NOXTLE/NOXTLE/README.md

 # Hi there 👋, My name is Aditya Sharan

-Motivated and versatile Software Developer with a strong foundation in multiple programming languages and technologies, including Dart/Flutter, Java, PHP, C++, C, HTML, CSS, JavaScript, Bootstrap, MySQL, and SQLite.
-Adept at crafting efficient and maintainable code while delivering high-quality software solutions.
-Passionate about staying current with industry trends and continuously expanding technical skill set.
+Passionate Software Developer skilled in Dart/Flutter, Java, C++, HTML, CSS, JavaScript, Bootstrap, and databases like MySQL and SQLite.
+Dedicated to writing efficient, maintainable code and delivering robust software solutions.
+Committed to staying current with industry trends and continuously expanding my technical skill set.

-## 💫 Liitle Bit More About Me
-<p>🔭 I'm currently working on Flutter weather app</p>
-<p>💬 Ask me about Java , android , python</p>
-<p>I regularly write articles on <a href="https://github.com/NOXTLE/NOXTLE">Github</a></p>
+Ask me about: Java, Android, Python

 ## 💻 Skills
 <p>